JackBilbo/lxn-dg808s/README.md

 The task management system is Ian „B21“ Lewis’ Soaring Engine from the AS33.
 Some features like calculating glide ratios could not be recreated, as they are dependent of other instruments in the AS33.
 Others are still on the to do list.

 The wind indicator in the center of the map is loosely based on the real world LX-„Hawk“ system displaying current (blue) and average (grey) wind-arrows and a green/red column indicator for the vertical wind component.

+The Config-Page gives you access to various settings:

+- Ballast: A light version of ballast loading system that can even be used in flight - which would be shameless cheating of course!
+- Units: allows you to select the units of measurement to use for various categories or generally "metric" or "imperial" system.
+Only "metric" or "imperial" settings have an effect on other instruments in the cockpit.
+Detailled settings only work inside the nav computer.
+- Interface Options: Settings for the Nav Interface.
+"Readability Mode" can be activated here to get some bigger readouts (and less data fields) and the liftdot-trail on the map can be deactivated
+- Bugs: An experimental feature to control arrival height calculations.
+In real life gliders dead insects on the wing's leading edge will deteriorate glide perfomance.
+Therefore a "bug factor" can be used in arrival height calculations.
+While you won't kill any simulated insects on your simulated wings, you can still use this factor to account for inaccuracies in the flight model or inefficiencies of the pilot.
+If you find you are constantly arriving lower than the predicted altitude try flying with a lower "bugs" value.
+This value is not persistent between sessions, because we all know, that you are cleaning your wings after each flight.
+Values can range from 0 to 100, default for the DG808s is curently 80 - a value that produced acceptable results in na number of test flights.
+To point that out again: this setting does NOT affect your gliders performance in any way.
+ONLY the calculated arrival height.

+All config settings apart from bugs and ballast are persistent between sessions.
+Just make sure to click "close" after making any changes.

 <h2>Some more Details</h2>